 - Log in while an administrator.

-When the pvs-imager command fails due to a hostname issue, verify that your network configuration is correct.
-Do not set the system’s hostname to localhost.
+pvs-imagercommand fails due to a host name issue, verify that your network configuration is correct.
+Do not set the system’s host name to

-After executing the command, the UI page displays:
+After running the command, the UI page displays:

 Using the command line interface to install the Linux streaming feature